Solving Systems of Linear Equations by Addition

 The coefficients on the x are 3 and 2, which have a common multiple of 6.
 If we multiply the first equation by 2 and the second equation by 3, we're almost there:

-We want our coefficients to be additive inverses, and we can multiply either equation by -1.
+We want our coefficients to be additive inverses, so we can multiply either equation by -1.
 In other words, we need to flip all the signs in one equation.
 We could flip a coin to determine which one we should choose, but how do we decide which coin to flip?

 We'll make things easy on ourselves and go chronologically.
 Emphasis on "logically."
 If we pick the first equation, we have